emanuelelaface/USBtoC64/README.md

 The tool to upload the binary is the `esptool`.
 This is available as web page or as python.
 The web page should be compatible with Chrome browser or similar, probably not with Firefox, but on some operating system (like Mac OS) there can be a problem of binding the port to the web page.
 Anyway my sugestion is to try the web page first because is very fast and if does not work try with the python installation.

 ### From the web page
-1. Disconnect the adapter from the Commodore 64.
+1. Disconnect the adapter from the Commodore 64 or AMIGA.
 2. Press and hold the **BOOT** button before connecting the board to the USB cable on the computer.
 Then, connect the board, wait a second, and release the button.
 3. Go on the website of [esptool](https://espressif.github.io/esptool-js/) click on Connect, select the port for your adapter and upload the firmware.